Central Pendam

-Central Pendam is a village located in the Tehsil of Gangtok of Sikkim, India.
+Central Pendam is a village located in Pakyong district of Sikkim, India.

 Demographics

-According to the 2011 Indian census, the average sex ratio of the village is 966 which is higher than Sikkim state average of 890.
+According to the 2011 Indian census, the average sex ratio of the village is 966 which is higher than the Sikkim state average of 890.

 Administration

-Sarpanch is the administrative head of the village and representative of the town according to the Constitution of India and Panchayati Raj Act.
+A sarpanch is the administrative head of the village and representative of the town, according to the Constitution of India and Panchayati Raj Act.